JHS-Sujel/CRUD-operation-Laravel-/README.md

 - Create default user for system with: php artisan db:seed.    --seed__ (it has some seeded data for your testing)
 - Run php artisan key:generate
 - Run php artisan config:clear
+- Run php artisan serve (if the server opens up, http://127.0.0.1:8000, then we are good to go)

 ---